irmen/Pyro4/examples/messagebus/Readme.txt

 is enough to get everything back on track without lost data.
 The sqlite storage is slower than the in-memory storage (and MUCH slower when running on Windows), so if you need a high message troughput, it may not be suitable.

+There's no queue mechanism, this is left as an excercise for the reader.
+(A queue is 1-to-1 communication whereas pubsub is 1-to-many)